rachyrachyrach/obvious/README.md

 ## Step 2:

-Put the `randomwords` file in your home directory.
+Put the `randomwords` folder in your home directory.

 Example: `/home/rachael/randomwords/`